AlwaysAError/AlwaysAError/README.md

 >  Everything on my profile is made by me unless stated otherwise.

 > [!TIP]
 > Need to contact me?
-Add my Discord extremeblitz_
+Add my Discord mulibovich

 ## 💷 Donate
 <i>Love one of my projects?
 Please consider [donating](https://paypal.me/NoNo213757) it would be appreciated!</i>